Operatiën en Inlichtingen

 after the Italian SBO branch.

-in other countries, such as Germany, Belgium and the UK, is was the only
+like Germany, Belgium and the UK, is was the only fully autonomous and

 It was neither controlled by NATO,